nhsuk/nhsuk-service-manual/README.md

 Guidance for designing and building digital services for the NHS.
 Things you need to make consistent, usable services that put people first.

+## Running the application locally

-## Prerequisite
+### Prerequisite

 Install the long-term support (LTS) version of <a href="https://nodejs.org/en/">Node.js</a>, which includes NPM.

-## Running the application
+### Cloning and running the application

 Clone the repo: `git clone https://github.com/nhsuk/nhsuk-service-manual.git nhsuk-service-manual` and while in the project directory `cd nhsuk-service-manual`, install the required npm packages with: `npm install`.

 Run the project in development mode `npm run watch` and visit <a href="http://localhost:3000">http://localhost:3000</a>.

-## Development environment
+## Running the application via the browser

 To access our online development environmnet click on the button below.
-Using your own Github credentials you can change, commit and push to branches via our Gitpod.
+Using your own Github credentials you can change, commit and push to branches via our Gitpod container.

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/nhsuk/nhsuk-service-manual)